Valley of Peace initiative: Overview and current status

 The idea for this project began in 2005, when Israel, Jordan and the Palestinian Authority asked the World Bank to analyze the feasibility of this idea.
+Work on this project was stopped in 2021.

 The formal proposal for the Valley of Peace initiative began with a joint proposal in 2008 to build a canal between the Red and Dead Seas, desalinating the water, producing hydroelectric power and yielding profits, clean water, jobs and potentially unprecedented regional cooperation.
 The study concluded in 2013, and an agreement was signed in 2013 by Israel, Jordan, and the Palestinian Authority to move ahead with the plan.

 In February 2015, Israel and Jordan signed an agreement to exchange water and jointly convey Red Sea brine to the shrinking Dead Sea.
 The agreement was reported to be worth about $800 million.
 It was the result of a memorandum of understanding signed among Israeli, Jordanian and Palestinian officials on December 9, 2013, in Washington.
-Under this agreement, Jordan and Israel will share the potable water produced by a future desalination plant in Aqaba, while a pipeline will supply saltwater to the Dead Sea.
+Under this agreement, Jordan and Israel would have shared the potable water produced by a future desalination plant in Aqaba, while a pipeline would have supplied salt water to the Dead Sea.

 In December 2015, Israel and Jordan formally released the technical plans to move ahead with this project.

-A new desalination plant to be built near the Jordanian tourist resort of Aqaba would convert salt water from the Red Sea into fresh water for use in southern Israel and southern Jordan; each region would get eight billion to 13 billion gallons a year.
-This process would produces about as much brine as a waste product; the brine would be piped more than 100 miles to help replenish the Dead Sea, already known for its high salt content.
-This would reinforce the status of the Dead Sea as an important economic resource to both nations, in multiple areas including tourism, industry and business.
+A new desalination plant to be built near the Jordanian tourist resort of Aqaba would have converted salt water from the Red Sea into fresh water for use in southern Israel and southern Jordan; each region would get eight billion to 13 billion gallons a year.
+This process was projected to produce about as much brine as a waste product; the brine would be piped more than 100 miles to help replenish the Dead Sea, already known for its high salt content.
+The goal was reinforce the status of the Dead Sea as an important economic resource to both nations, in multiple areas including tourism, industry and business.

 In July 2017, Israel and the Palestinian Authority announced a new deal to provide drinking water for millions of Palestinians. this was part of the larger deal between Israel, Jordan and Palestine to build a 220-kilometer (137-mile) pipeline to convey water from the Red Sea to the Dead Sea.
 One benefit of this canal would be to replenish the dwindling Dead Sea.
 Also, the water in this canal will generate electricity for local towns, and will also power a desalination plant to produce drinking water.
+Work on this project was stopped in 2021.